 Information concerning this policy is available on the Office of the Registrar website, University Catalog and the Office of Veterans Affairs.

-All inquiries related to the priority scheduling privileges should be directed to the University Registrar, Old Main 111 or the Office of Veteran Affairs, Old Main 210.
+All inquiries related to the priority scheduling privileges should be directed to the Office of the Registrar in Old Main 111 or the Office of Veteran Affairs in Old Main 210.

 An award letter is the official written notice from the Department of Veterans Affairs to a student of his or her monthly rate of payment, the inclusive dates of payment, delimiting date, and remaining entitlement at the end of the award period.
 An award letter is sent to a VA student whenever VA awards or changes the student's education benefit.